Prior Park College

 - Jeremy Guscott, rugby player[9]

-- Chris Lawrence (visual effects), CG Supervisor on 'Gravity'[10]
+- Chris Lawrence, CG Supervisor on 'Gravity'[10]

 - Jake Sinclair, football player[11]